Joel-Haeberli/it-security-docs/docs/themes/Email Authentication.md

 - **Domain Keys Identified Message** uses a **digital signature** based on public key cryptography
 - The sending organization uses its private company key to **sign outbound messages at the gateway** to the internet
 - Receiver can **retrieve the corresponding public key via DNS** to verify the signature
-- The signing domain does not have to have any relationship to the domains in the `From` (Mail Header) or `Mail From` (SMTP Envelope)
+- The signing domain does not have to have any relationship to the domains in the RFC5322.From (Mail Header) or RFC5321.Mail From (SMTP Envelope)

 ### Limitations

 - **more complicated** to deploy than SPF
-- does not verify if the signed parts of the message are altered (which unfortunately happens often):
+- does not verify if the signed parts of the message are altered (which unfortunately happens often, so the verification won't work there):
 	- mailing lists modifying Subject header
 	- Corporate gateways adding a disclaimer/footer
 	- Filtering services exchanging links/ removing images or MIME parts